 The study will also assess grid integration aspects of STORES and its potential to help address renewable energy grid integration issues.

-The study aims to produce a comprehensive, rank-ordered online atlas of the most prospective STORES sites in Australia, made publically available on the Australian Renewable Energy Mapping Infrastructure (AREMI) website, and as a GIS data file.
+The Atlas of Pumped Hydro Energy Storage study aims to produce a comprehensive, rank-ordered online atlas of the most prospective STORES sites in Australia, made publicly available on the Australian Renewable Energy Mapping Infrastructure (AREMI) website, and as a GIS data file.
 The study will also develop a costing tool allowing users to estimate the cost of developing a STORES system at an identified site.

 The study will provide a detailed analysis of how STORES best integrate into grids to increase the amount of renewable energy, an analysis of potential environmental and water consumption impacts associated with STORES, and a comparison of STORES with other key energy storage technologies.